-Human Beings – The Bible say we’re all created by God and hence we’re all equal but it also says He made us different.
-That’s not a contradiction, it’s complementary.
+Human Beings – The Bible says we’re all created by God, and hence we’re all equal, but it also says He made us different.
+That’s not a contradiction; it’s complimentary.

 (Origin of Humankind, chapter 1.5)

-This is a milestone post in Origin of the Universe.
-From here on, in a lot of cases, we’re going to be able to verify the Words of the Bible.
+This post is a milestone in Origin of the Universe.
+From here on, in a lot of cases, we’ll be able to verify the Words of the Bible.
 From the beginning, I’ve said the Bible is the story of humankind.
 We are humankind, so the Bible is the narration of you and me.
 Does what the Bible says coincide with what you and I are?
 How we human beings think?
 How we live?
 How we behave?
 Is the Bible a faithful or deceptive description of humankind?
 Does it answer humankind’s fundamental queries?

 The reason I wrote Inventory of the Universe and Audit of the Universe was to give us a realistic description of the whole universe, world, and humanity through the eyes of humans.
 Those two books are a description of the world and society today.

 Do those two books, the description of the real world, dovetail with the Bible narrative?
-If yes, then the puzzle pieces are being assembled to give us a verifiable true picture.
+If yes, then the puzzle pieces are being assembled to give us a valid accurate picture.
 If no, then The Explanation is out to lunch!
 And you’re wasting your time reading this nonsense.
-We’ve discussed humans being made in the image and likeness of God, after His kind, Godkind.
-But since we have never seen or been in the literal presence of God this is unverifiable.
-Today we see what the Bible says about the origin and oneness of humankind.
-This is verifiable.
+We’ve discussed humans bearing the image and likeness of God, after His kind, Godkind.
+But since we have never seen or been in the literal presence of God, this is unverifiable.
+Today we will see what the Bible says about the origin and oneness of humankind; this is verifiable.

 Oneness of Humankind

-Chapter one of Genesis is setting the scene as we know… it is giving us some overall fundamental concepts.
-If I relate it to our puzzle I’d say it’s casting large crayon outline strokes onto a canvas to give us the broad picture…. to which all the detail is going to be added later.
+Chapter one of Genesis is setting the scene as we know.
+It gives us some overall fundamental concepts.
+If I relate it to our puzzle, I’d say it’s casting broad crayon outline strokes onto a canvas to provide us with the comprehensive picture to which the follow-up books add all the details.
 But those details hinge on and are attached to this global sketch.
-That said, if it’s part of the global sketch… then pay attention because it’s the outline core to which all the branches and twigs are related in their outstretching way.
-No branch or twig has a life of its own away from the core.
+That said, if it’s the sketch, then pay attention because it’s the outline core to which all the branches and twigs relate in their outstretching way.
+No branch or twig has a life of its own away from the trunk.

-Most people, notwithstanding their religion, have heard of the story of Adam and how Eve was made from Adam’s rib.
+Most people, notwithstanding their religion, have heard of the story of Adam and how Eve came from Adam’s rib.
 Some might feel this is the first reference to humankind in the Bible.
 Not exactly.
-In fact, the first instance is right here in Genesis 1.26-27.
+The first instance is right here in Genesis 1.26-27.
 We are going to elaborate the humans are all ONE race aspect of these verses.

-27 So God created man (120) in his own image, in the image of God created he him; male and female created he them.
+27 So God created man (H120) in his own image, in the image of God created he him; male and female created he them.